minio/mc/README.md

 ## Public Minio Server

-Minio server is hosted at ``https://play.minio.io:9000`` for public use.
+Minio cloud storage server is hosted at ``https://play.minio.io:9000`` for public use.
 This service is primarily intended for developers and users to familiarize themselves with Amazon S3 compatible cloud storage.
-Minio runs in memory mode with auto expiry of objects in about an hour.
+Minio runs with filesystem backend with auto-expiry for objects in about 24 hours.
 No account signup is required, which means S3 compatible tools and applications can access this service without access and secret keys.

 ## How to use mc?